valjor98/valjor98/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-🎓 &nbsp;Computer Science Student at Tecnologico de Monterrery (ITESM)
+🎓 &nbsp;Computer Science Student and Economics student

 🤖 &nbsp;Currently working as a Software Engineer Intern